Texas Release of Deed of Trust

 • that the grantor has good and marketable title to the property,

-• that the grantor has the legal right and authority to transfer the title to the buyer, and
+• that the grantor has the right and power to transfer the title to the grantee, and

-• that the grantor will forever defend the right of the grantee to possess the property.
+• that the grantor will forever defend the grantee's right to possession of the property.

-• This form is a downloadable legal document in MS Word format.
+The Warranty Deed form is available as a downloadable legal document in MS Word format.
+It is intended to be used only in the State of Texas.

 Texas Deed of Trust